 Like you, I wondered what do I need to become a virtual assistant?
 The wonderful thing about becoming a virtual assistant is you don’t need an expensive degree or expensive virtual assist training to get started.
 You can utilize the skills and knowledge you already have to determine what services you will offer and what tasks you can take on.

 For instance, if you have customer service experience, you can use that to offer services such as customer support for businesses.
 Are you a social media buff?
 You can offer to manage businesses’ social media profiles such as Facebook, Instagram, Pinterest, and Twitter.
 Think back to your previous jobs and pull from those experiences to use as skills for your new career.

 If you would like to learn new skills and offer particular services there are many ways to attain virtual assistant training for free.
 For example, if you enjoy creating brochures, graphics, and things of that nature, then you can take free courses at Canva Design School.
-Google actually offers free courses and certifications on social media, content marketing, and more.
-You can also find free virtual assistant training videos on YouTube!

 The amazing thing about being a virtual assistant is you can learn as you go.
 You start with the skills you already have and grow from there to gain more experience and increase your income!